-Chase Corporate Advisory has strong relationships with a number of large and boutique Private Equity businesses looking for opportunities within the Financial Services, Funds Management and Accounting sectors.
+Chase Corporate Advisory has strong relationships with a number of large and boutique Global Private Equity firms looking for opportunities within the Financial Services, Technology, Media & Telecom and Consumer Retail.

-Chase is able to design and construct opportunities that are strategically aligned to the changing dynamics of this sector.
-Chase has unrivalled experience in this area within our chosen target segments.
+Chase is able to source, design and construct opportunities that are strategically aligned to the dynamics of these various sectors.
+Chase has unrivalled experience in this area within our chosen target markets.

-Our sensible and pragmatic approach to creating and presenting opportunities to parties that are well known to us is based on knowledge, trust and mutual respect.
+Our sensible and pragmatic approach to creating and presenting opportunities to parties that are well known to us is based on knowledge, trust.
 This approach enables us to partner with a broad range of investors encompassing management buyouts and growth capital opportunities.

 We look for investment opportunities where we can apply our unique combination of capital, operational expertise and industry knowledge, and where we know the existing management team have the ability to keep growing the business.
 We understand and acknowledge the need to be flexible regarding deal structure enabling our clients to benefit from our experience weather it is either equity or debt.
-Based in Sydney, our PE Partners have a mandate to invest within Australia, New Zealand, US and South East Asia.
+Our PE Partners have a mandate to invest within Australia, New Zealand, US,UK and South East Asia.